3dcitydb/3dcitydb-qgis-explorer/README.md

 The plugin can be installed using the _Install from ZIP_ Function in the Plugins Window (_Plugins_>_Installs und manage plugins_).

-## How use the plugin

-After enabling the plugin, there will be a new entry in the "Database" Menu.
-Selecting this option will load a new dockwidget.

 ## 3DCityDB Explorer Widget

 - _Databases_: This is a list of the current PostgreSQL connection saved in QGIS.